 If and only if Identifier Privacy protection is used for a password identifier, in order to prevent an attacker from determining the identifier length, the non-AP STA shall pad the identifier field of the Password identifier element with a random number of octets before Identifier Privacy encryption.
 The length of the pad shall be between 1 and (254 – l-pwd-id) octets, where l-pwd-id is the length, in octets, of the unpadded identifier.
 An AP receiving the padded identifier shall remove the padding before use in SAE protocol after Identifier Privacy decryption.
 The padding scheme specified in IETF RFC 8018 shall be used.

-A non-AP STA desiring PMK identifier privacy includes the IDP MIC element in the frame in which there is an element containing a PMK identifier and includes the Element ID of that element in the Element IDs field of the IDP MIC element.
-PMK identifiers may be included in
+A non-AP STA desiring PMK identifier privacy includes the IDP MIC element in the frame in which there is an element or a field containing a PMK identifier and includes the Element ID of that element in the Element IDs field of the IDP MIC element.
+The IDP MIC element for PMK identifier privacy may be included in

-(re)association request frames and FILS authentication frames where RSNE (9.4.2.24 (RSNE)) may contain PMK identifiers when PMK caching is attempted.
+(re)association request frames and FILS authentication frames where RSNE (9.4.2.24 (RSNE)) may contain PMK identifiers when PMKSA caching is used.

 Fast BSS Transition element (FTE) included in FT authentication frames (see 13.5 FT Protocol)

+SAE Authentication frames in which a Scalar field is present.
+The Scalar field is used to derive the PMKID when a PMKSA is established using SAE.

 When an IDP MIC element is included in a frame, the AP shall include the Element ID of any element that contains a PMK identifier in the Element IDs field of the IDP MIC element.
 PMK identifiers may be included in (re)association response frames for FT and FILS authentication